 1.5 WORKPLACE ACCOMMODATIONS

 The Company is committed to the goal of ensuring equal employment opportunities to all individuals, regardless of disability or other legally protected status.
 Reasonable accommodations that do not cause an undue hardship upon the Company will be made for employees' sincerely held religious beliefs whenever possible, consistent with the business necessity.
 In addition, some of our employees may suffer from a disability that interferes with their ability to perform their job.
 If you suffer from a disability that interferes with your ability to perform your job or your ability to perform your job is affected by another legally protected status, please let us know so we can explore whether there are any reasonable accommodations we can provide that will enable you to perform your job without causing an undue hardship on the Company or creating a significant risk of substantial harm to you, your co-workers or others.

+The Company is also committed to providing reasonable accommodations to employees and applicants with known temporary limitations on their ability to perform the essential functions of their jobs based on a physical or mental condition related to pregnancy, childbirth, and related medical conditions.
+The Company will not require an employee to take a paid or unpaid leave of absence if another reasonable accommodation can be provided.

-A reasonable accommodation may take many forms.
-In general, it is any change in the workplace or the way things are customarily done that provides an equal employment opportunity to an individual with a disability or other legally protected status.
+The following paragraph applies to accommodations for all limitations, whether due to a disability or a known limitation related to pregnancy, childbirth, and related medical conditions.
+A reasonable accommodation may take many forms, but the Company is not required to offer an accommodation which would pose an undue hardship.
+In general, a reasonable accommodation is any change in the workplace or the way things are customarily done that provides an equal employment opportunity to a covered individual.
 Depending on the circumstances, a broad range of measures that would enable an individual to apply for a job, perform a job, or have equal access to the workplace and employee benefits may be reasonable accommodations.
-Common types of accommodations include: making changes in the physical work environment, providing or permitting the use of certain equipment, aids or services, making changes in workplace policies, modifying work schedules, granting or modifying breaks, removing and/or substituting marginal job functions, providing a reassignment to another vacant job which an individual is qualified to perform if accommodation within the current position would pose an undue hardship, and/or granting time off work due to a flare up of a disability or granting a leave of absence (including extending the duration of leaves of absence provided under the Company’s leave policies).
+Common types of accommodations include: making changes in the physical work environment, providing or permitting the use of certain equipment, aids or services, making changes in workplace policies, modifying work schedules, granting or modifying breaks, removing and/or substituting marginal job functions, providing a reassignment to another vacant job which an individual is qualified to perform if accommodation within the current position would pose an undue hardship, and/or granting time off work due to a flare up of a disability or granting a voluntary leave of absence (including extending the duration of leaves of absence provided under the Company’s leave policies).
 Reasonable accommodations do not include providing personal use items (such as eye glasses, hearing aids, wheelchairs and other items that are used on and off the job), or removal of an essential job function.